Leave a Message

 Schools

 Orchard Brook is served by Belle Aire Elementary School and Herrick Middle School, both part of Downers Grove Grade School District 58.
 High school students attend Downers Grove North, part of Community High School District 99.
-District 58 has earned Exemplary or Commendable designations across all of its schools, and Downers Grove North consistently ranks among the strongest public high school programs in the western suburbs.

 Location and Access